 #4 Check out your competition

-If you’re struggling with hatching out a great plan in terms of your business brand, identity and logo, you should definitely have a look at your competitors.
-It’s important to do this in any way, though, as you’ll have a much better understanding of where your business should place itself and where it might want to build its strengths.
+If you are struggling with hatching out a great plan in terms of your transportation or fleet management business brand, identity and logo, you should definitely have a look at your competitors.
+It is important to do this in any way, though, as you’ll have a much better understanding of where your business should place itself and where it might want to build its strengths.

 Start by using social media and the Internet, in general.
 Everyone is online these days and your closest competitors will undeniably make use of social media in order to interact with their customers and stay on their radar.